easyCZ/SLIP-A-2015/report/hayden.md

 Unfortunately, the belt pack was very large.
 This is largely due to the size of the nRF51-DK, and the ECG circuit PCB.
 This made it cumbersome to carry around, and would need to be improved if more time were available.

-The compression shirt worked reasonably well, although use of thinner stranded cable would have reduced the small amount of discomfort caused by the routing of sensor cables.
+The compression shirt successfully held the electrodes and temperature sensor in the correct places, and is not uncomfortable to wear.
+Use of thinner stranded cable would have reduced the small amount of discomfort that results from the routing of the sensor and electrode cables.
+With more time, the cables could be better integrated into the shirt, perhaps by sewing material over the whole length of the cable.

 Website
 -------